Property Tax

 You may pay taxes without penalty and interest through the last day of February.
 However, if you wish to use this deduction on your IRS tax return for the year of the tax, payment must be made by December 31 of that year.

-Wilson County Property Assessor, Jack Pratt Jr.
+Wilson County Property Assessor, Stephen Goodall

 Wilson County Courthouse